 But times were drastic and something had to be done.

 I decided I needed help, someone who could look objectively at my situation and help me find other possibilities.
 I signed up with a fabulous career coach, Cherry Douglas.
-I will be honest and say that as much as I took to Cherry during our first consultation, there was a part of me that slightly resented having to pay someone else to help me.
-After all, I was an intelligent person who spent a great deal of time problem solving and had always been able to sort out my life on my own.
-But this time, with all my thinking, I could not see a way out of my dilemma.
+I thought that although I was an intelligent person who spent a great deal of time problem solving and sorting out my life on my own, this time, I needed help to get out of my dilemma.